itliao/Grandifolia/GeneticAnalyses/GeneticREADME.txt

 # Neighbor-joining tree #
 #########################
 use phangorn in R (Figure 5)
-convert to DNAbin file to convert to phyDat file from VCF: filter6_DNAbin.fasta R file: NJTree_final_210813.R
+convert to DNAbin file to convert to phyDat file from VCF: filter6_DNAbin.fasta (on DRYAD) R file: NJTree_final_210813.R

 ##############################